Frequently Asked Questions

 When demonstrating compliance for community engagement activities:

-- At application, you must show that you met CE requirements for the month prior to your application (a one-month lookback).
+- At application, you must show that you met the CE requirement or had an exclusion for the month prior to your application.

-- At redetermination, you must show that you met CE requirements for three months of your redetermination review period (a three-month lookback - does not need to be three months in a row).
+- At redetermination, you must show that you met the community engagement requirement or had an exclusion for three months of your redetermination review period (does not need to be three months in a row).

 When demonstrating that you have an exclusion: